-SERVING AS A SUBSTITUTE DURING STUDENT TEACHING
+SERVING AS A PAID SUBSTITUTE DURING STUDENT TEACHING

 A teacher candidate is in the process of gaining experience as a teacher under the supervision and guidance of a certified clinical educator and the university.
-The University Council on Teacher Education (UCTE) has established the following policy regarding teacher candidates as substitutes: Occasionally it is permissible, in the absence of his/her clinical educator for a short period of time (part or all of one or two school days), for the teacher candidate to assume responsibility for his/her clinical educator on the condition that the school principal, the university field instructor, the clinical educator, and the teacher candidate discuss and agree to the arrangement.
+The University Council on Teacher Education (UCTE) has established the following policy regarding teacher candidates as substitutes to which she/he has been assigned.
+Occasionally it is permissible, in the absence of his/her clinical educator for a short period of time (part or all of one or two school days), for the teacher candidate to assume responsibility for his/her clinical educator on the condition that the school principal, the university field instructor, the clinical educator, and the teacher candidate discuss and agree to the arrangement.

 Under no circumstance should a teacher candidate be used as a substitute in a class other than that to which she/he has been assigned.
-In the case of all situations where teacher candidates are being used as substitutes, the district will assume liability.
+In all situations where teacher candidates are being PAID and utilized as substitutes, the district will assume liability.
+Teacher candidates must not be used as substitute teachers on a regular basis.
+Teacher candidates are responsible for registering in advance to substitute within their placement district.